 Origination Identifier (“origid”)

-In addition to attestation, the unique origination identifier (“origid”) is defined as part of SHAKEN.
-This unique origination identifier should be a globally unique string corresponding to a Universally Unique Identifier (UUID) [RFC 4122].
+In addition to attestation, the origination identifier (“origid”) is defined as part of SHAKEN.
+The origination identifier shall be a string.
+The origination identifier should be a unique string corresponding to a Universally Unique Identifier (UUID) [RFC 4122].

-The purpose of the unique origination identifier is to assign an opaque identifier corresponding to all or part of the originating service provider’s network (data centers, IBCF nodes, access networks, IMS core complexes, etc.), customers, customer or interconnecting service provider nodes, classes of customer devices, or other groupings that a service provider might want to use to indicate common call sources for determining things such as reputation or trace back identification of customers or gateways.
+The purpose of the origination identifier is to assign an opaque identifier corresponding to all or part of the originating service provider’s network (data centers, IBCF nodes, access networks, IMS core complexes, etc.), customers, customer or interconnecting service provider nodes, classes of customer devices, or other groupings that a service provider might want to use to indicate common call sources for determining things such as reputation or trace back identification of customers or gateways.

-The origid is not intended to directly expose or be reverse-engineered to a customer or service provider identity, but it should be useful for analytics purposes in remote networks and traceback within the originating service provider network.
+The origination identifier is not intended to directly expose or be reverse-engineered to a customer or service provider identity, but it may be useful for analytics purposes in remote networks and traceback within the originating service provider network.

 Best practices will specify when it is appropriate to use groupings less granular than per-customer, customer device or node, or interconnecting service provider or interconnecting service provider node for origination identifier marking.
 Where origination identifier granularity is at the customer level or finer, best practices should also cover methods to protect the privacy of individual customers whose identity might be deduced through calling patterns.